jennybc/happy-git-with-r/11_connect-credential-caching.Rmd

     usage: git credential-osxkeychain <get|store|erase>

-If you don't get this output, it means you need a more recent version of Git, either via command line developer tools or homebrew.
+If you don't get this output, it means you need a more recent version of Git, either via command line developer tools or Homebrew.
 Go back to the Mac section of chapter (\@ref(install-git)).

 Once you've confirmed you have the credential helper, enter: